RetroDECK/ES-DE/THEMES-DEV.md

     - Interpolation method to use when scaling GIF animations.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 This property has no effect on Lottie animations.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
+* `brightness` - type: FLOAT
+    - Controls the relative level of brightness.
+This is intended primarily for fine adjustments.
+    - Minimum value is `-2` and maximum value is `2`
+    - Default is `0` (no brightness adjustments applied)
 * `opacity` - type: FLOAT
     - Controls the level of transparency.
 If set to `0` the element will be disabled.
     - Minimum value is `0` and maximum value is `1`